Azure/azure-linux-extensions/Diagnostic/virtual-machines-linux-diagnostic-extension-v3.md

 ## Introduction

-(**Note**: The Linux Diagnostic Extension is open-sourced on [Github](https://github.com/Azure/azure-linux-extensions/tree/master/Diagnostic) where the most current information on the extension is first published.
-You might want to check the [Github page](https://github.com/Azure/azure-linux-extensions/tree/master/Diagnostic) first.)

 The Linux Diagnostic Extension helps a user monitor the health of a Linux VM running on Microsoft Azure.
 It has the following capabilities:

 * Collects system performance metrics from the VM and stores them in a specific table in a designated storage account (usually the account in which the VM's boot vhd is stored).